-- 1) CULTIVATION: break up compacted soil to full subsoil equivalent depth.
+- 12) SITE CLEARANCE, SUBSOIL IMPROVEMENT, TOPSOIL, SITE PREPARATION AND MATERIALS: to be as detailed in sections A34, Q28.
+Q30 of the landscape specification: Apply a suitable approved herbicide and allow period of time to elapse as recommend by the manufacturer before cultivation. - 13) CULTIVATION: break up compacted soil to full subsoil equivalent depth.
 Reduce soil to a tilth suitable for seeding (100mm), particle size 5mm.
-Remove stones and clay balls larger than 50mm in any dimension, roots, tufts of grass, rubbish and debris. - 2) FINAL CULTIVATION: Final cultivation: after grading, reduce 25mm depth to a fine, firm, tilth with good crumb structure.
+Remove stones and clay balls larger than 25mm in any dimension, roots, tufts of grass, rubbish and debris. - 14) FINAL CULTIVATION: Final cultivation: after grading, reduce 25mm depth to a fine, firm, tilth with good crumb structure.
 Rake to tree, even surface, friable and lightly firmed but not over compacted.
-Remove surface stones/earth clods exceeding 38mm for general areas.
-Extend cultivation into existing adjacent grassland areas sufficient to ensure full marrying in of levels. - 3) SOWING: Distribute seed evenly in two equal sowings in transverse directions.
+Remove surface stones/earth clods exceeding 25mm for general areas.
+Extend cultivation into existing adjacent grassland areas sufficient to ensure full marrying in of levels. - 15) SOWING: Distribute seed evenly in two equal sowings in transverse directions.
 Lightly harrow or rake to cover seed.
-On light soils roll and cross roll after seeding using a lightweight roller. - 4) FIRST CUTS: when grass is reasonably dry and height of initial growth is 75mm.
+On light soils roll and cross roll after seeding using a lightweight roller. - 16) FIRST CUTS: when grass is reasonably dry and height of initial growth is 75mm.
 Remove debris and litter and stones and earth clods larger than 25mm in any dimension.
 Mow regularly (monthly) throughout the first growing season (generally March October), to a height of 40-60mm.
 This will control annual weeds and help maintain balance between faster growing grasses and slower developing wild flowers.
 Arisings to be removed off site.

-- 5) GRASS CUTTING/MAINTENANCE CUTS: 2 cuts per year once established to 50mm high.
+- 17) GRASS CUTTING/MAINTENANCE CUTS: 2 cuts per year once established to 50mm high.
 Allow for strimming of grassland areas on steeper sloping ground where mowing is impracticable.
 Matching mowing requirements.
 Allow for strimming of 500mm margin along footpaths through grassland areas and within planting plots only 3 times per year removing arisings from site.
 No strimming within 500mm of new or established trees or shrubs.
-All arising to be removed off site. - 6) LITTER AND CLEANLINESS: At each maintenance visit, remove all deleterious items, litter, fallen branches, and other rubbish leaving the site in a clean and tidy state.
-Hard surfaces adjoining planted areas shall be swept clear of soil, mulch, other arisings and litter at each maintenance visit. - 7) REPLACE LOSSES: Over-seed areas where grass seeding has failed to establish.
+All arising to be removed off site. - 18) WEED CONTROL, SPOT TREATMENT: Use a suitable herbicide and appropriate method of application to maintain the site predominantly free of noxious and notifiable weeds or other undesirable species, and broad-leaved weeds.
+Treatments should ensure that general grass cover and vegetation established is retained and adjacent grass cover and planting are not detrimentally affected by any such herbicide application.
+(Section A34 of the landscape specification) - 19) LITTER AND CLEANLINESS: At each maintenance visit, remove all deleterious items, litter, fallen branches, and other rubbish leaving the site in a clean and tidy state.
+Hard surfaces adjoining planted areas shall be swept clear of soil, mulch, other arisings and litter at each maintenance visit. - 20) REPLACE LOSSES: Over-seed areas where grass seeding has failed to establish. - 21) WATERING: as required to ensure full establishment of sward.